IbraBensmail/Cisco-VLAN-InterVLAN-Routing-Project/README_detailed.md

 ## Objectives

 - Configure VLANs and assign devices to each VLAN.
-- Enable inter-VLAN routing using two router interfaces (no subinterfaces).
+- Enable inter-VLAN routing using two router interfaces.
 - Set up a **DNS Server** for hostname resolution.
 - Add a **Web Server (HTTP)** to serve web content accessible via DNS name.
 - Verify full end-to-end connectivity across VLANs and services.